rajeshadp/DeribitCryptoExchangeServer/README.md

      response from Deribit exchange test server and response is segregated once all responses are acquired, used pplx library for this purpose which is industry proven and efficient than std::async, as pplx uses inbuilt thread pool for tasks) and segregated response is then pushed to corresponding clients.

-API calls use json RPC mechanism version2 which is the latest used by industry for efficient/performance proven way to api transfer data
+API calls use json RPC mechanism version2 which is the latest used by industry.
+JSON-RPC is a lightweight remote procedure call (RPC) protocol based on JSON, Often used with WebSockets for real-time applications

 Implementation details (dependencies):
 ======================================